davecoll3/magic-8-ball/README.md

 # Validation

 ## HTML
 The [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) was used to validate the code.
-The site was successfully validated with no errors or warnings.
+The code was successfully validated with no errors or warnings.

 <details><summary>HTML Validation</summary>
 <img src="readme-files/images/w3c-html.png" alt="Validation of website html code">